mkejeiri/Domain-Driven-Design/EventStorming.md

 An emergent pattern in this situation is to position the happy path on top and less frequent alternatives below

 #### External Systems
-External Systems can trigger events.
+**External Systems** can trigger **events**.
 A typical example occurs when you have distributed sensors somewhere: something like Temperature registered or Perimeter violation detected, or when you simply don't want to investigate more in-depth on the event origin.

 #### Time-triggered events